Review and road test of the BMW X1

 AN X CLOSER TO THE SPOT

-The second generation version of BMW's smallest SUV, the X1, seems a much stronger all-round proposition.
-The experts at Car & Driving check it out....
+The improved second generation version of BMW's smallest SUV, the X1, seems a much stronger all-round proposition.
+Jonathan Crouch checks it out..

 Ten Second Review of the BMW X1

-The X1, BMW's most compact sports utility vehicle, has been quite a success in the UK, with nearly 40,000 examples of the second generation version finding British buyers.
-This MK3 model aims to build on that, being bigger, more muscular but more efficient.
+The X1, BMW's most compact sports utility vehicle, has been quite a success in the UK.
+This improved MK2 model aims to build on that, being smarter and better equipped and now offering the option of plug-in petrol power.
 Will this revitalised X1 continue to hit this segment's sweet spot?

-The original version of the X1, BMW's smallest SUV - which the Munich maker insists on calling an 'SAV' (or 'Sports Activity Vehicle') - had a troubled birth.
+The first generation version of the X1, BMW's smallest SUV - which the Munich maker insists on calling an 'SAV' (or 'Sports Activity Vehicle') - had a troubled birth.
 First launched in 2009, it was initially criticised for its looks and for not driving as a Beemer should.

 Design and Build